Michaelvidal305/MLB_Batting_stats/README.md

 ## 📝 Description

-  This dataset from Kaggle website contains scraped **Major League Baseball (MLB)** batting statistics from Baseball Reference for the seasons 2015 through 2024.
+  This dataset from the **Kaggle** website contains scraped **Major League Baseball (MLB)** batting statistics from Baseball Reference for the seasons 2015 through 2024.
 It was collected using a custom Python scraping script and then cleaned and processed in SQL for use in analytics and machine learning workflows.

   The data provides a rich view of offensive player performance across a decade of MLB history.
 Each row represents a player’s season, with key batting metrics such as Batting Average *(BA)*, On-Base Percentage *(OBP)*, Slugging *(SLG)*, OPS, RBI, and Games Played *(G)*.
 This dataset is ideal for sports analytics, predictive modeling, and trend analysis.

 ## ⚙️ Data Collection

-  Data pulled from Kaggle website was scraped directly from Baseball Reference using a Python script that:
+  Data pulled from the **Kaggle** website was scraped directly from Baseball Reference using a Python script that:
 - Sent HTTP requests with browser-like headers to avoid request blocking.
 - Parsed HTML tables with pandas.read_html().
 - Added a Year column for each season.